scottbw/analytics-udd/udd/module.md

 ##MOD_CREDITS
 ###Description
-Number of credits award for the module
+Number of credits awarded for the module

 ###Purpose
 For analytics